OurNorthernRoots

 Link to Google MapsBirth - 9 Jun 1741 - Belfast, Antrim Co., Northern Ireland Link to Google Earth

-Link to Google MapsDeath - 9 Jun 1780 - Pennsylvania, USA Link to Google Earth
+Link to Google MapsDeath - 9 Jun 1780 - Pennsylvania Link to Google Earth

 = Link to Google Earth